pagkly/Zed/Investopedia3/Gilt-Edged Securities.md

 ## Understanding Gilt-Edged Securities

 [Gilt-edged securities are high-grade investment bonds](https://www.investopedia.com/terms/g/giltedgedbond.asp) offered by governments and large corporations as a method of borrowing funds.
 The issuing institutions typically boast strong track records of consistent earnings that can cover dividend or interest payments.
-In many ways, these are the next safest bonds to [US Treasury securities](https://www.investopedia.com/articles/investing/073113/introduction-treasury-securities.asp).
+In many ways, these are the next safest bonds to [[US Treasury securities]](https://www.investopedia.com/articles/investing/073113/introduction-treasury-securities.asp).

 The United Kingdom and other Commonwealth nations still rely on these securities, in much the same way the United States uses Treasury bonds to raise revenue.
 A conventional gilt issued by the United Kingdom government pays the holder a fixed cash payment biannually until maturity, at which point the principal is returned in full.
 The coupon payment reflects the market interest rate at the time of issuance and indicates the cash payment that the holder will receive each year.